 The so-called attractions are common or expensive.
 The few interesting (yes, there were some) didn’t pay the jetlag problems.

 Of course, I was working, so nothing to complaint.
 Maybe a more touristic approach, in another weather conditions would provide a different feeling.
 Maybe.
 But with such a large world, and all its beauties, even in the USA, I don’t see myself planning a touristic visit to Seattle.
 Unless…

 I went to Tacoma twice to see its glass museum.
 Twice I found a closed door.
 Bad luck.
-I saw the Glass Bridge and the city’s court, and back to Seattle.
+I saw the Glass Bridge and the city’s court, and back to town.